The Australasian Society of Association Executives (AuSAE)

-To join as a mentee, you must be an association professional aspiring to a more senior leadership role, or a current CEO looking to further develop their leadership skills and connections in the Association Sector.
+To join as a mentee, you must be an association professional looking to further develop your leadership skills and connections in the Association Sector.

 To join as a mentor, you must be an association CEO, former CEO or a very experienced association Senior Manager.

 Both mentees and mentors must also be willing to attend program events, webinars and complete the training provided.